Down syndrome

 Down syndrome, Trisomy 21

 Down syndrome is a genetic disorder.
 It is caused by the addition of a full or partial copy of chromosome 21.
 The syndrome is also often referred to as Trisomy 21.
-95% of individuals diagnosed with Down syndrome present with Trisomy 21 which is the most common form of the genetic condition.
-3% of individuals diagnosed will have some type translocation, and the remaining 2% will present with mosaic Down syndrome (some cells having the trisomy 21, some cells do not).
-There is no hereditary element to Trisomy 21 and mosaicism. ⅓ of cases of Down syndrome resulting from translocation have a hereditary component, accounting for around 1% of all the syndrome cases.
+95% of individuals diagnosed with this syndrome present with Trisomy 21 which is the most common form of the genetic condition.
+3% of individuals diagnosed will have some type of translocation, and the remaining 2% will present with mosaic Down syndrome (some cells have trisomy 21, some cells do not).
+There is no hereditary element to Trisomy 21 and mosaicism. ⅓ of cases of this syndrome resulting from translocation have a hereditary component, accounting for around 1% of all the syndrome cases.

 What are the main symptoms of Down Syndrome?